 Students will be rank-ordered across all HISD students who took the same version of the exam in the same language in the same year.
-For example, all 3rd grade Math STAAR version "S" (regular version) exams administered in English in 2015 will be ranked together; all 3rd grade Math STAAR version "M" (modified version) exams administered in English in 2015 will be ranked together; etc. Exams to be used include the Math STAAR (3-8 and End-of-Course), the Math Iowa, the Math Logramos, and the campus-administered diagnostic exam.
+For example, all 3rd grade Math STAAR version "S" (regular version) exams administered in English in 2015 will be ranked together; all 3rd grade Math STAAR version "M" (modified version) exams administered in English in 2015 will be ranked together; etc. Exams to be used include the Math STAAR (3-8 and End-of-Course) and the campus-administered diagnostic exam.
 The Math STAAR is the primary assessment.
-When two administrations of the STAAR are not available, the Stanford/Aprenda and Iowa/Logramos rankings will be used.
-When two administrations of the Stanford/Aprenda and Iowa/Logramos are not available, the student will not be used in the calculation of the award.
+When two administrations of the STAAR are not available, the campus-administered diagnostic exam will be used.
+If two administrations of the same exam are not available, the student will not be used in the calculation of the award.
 Note that the exam must have been administered in HISD; testing data from outside the district is not used in rankings or award calculations.